 3. For any “institutional work,” the ownership of intellectual property rights shall be allocated in a written agreement between the university and the employee who created the work.
 Failure to do so will result in the employee’s retaining all intellectual property rights in the work, subject to the university’s right of use granted in paragraph two above.

-4. The following works are considered to be institutional works, and all intellectual property rights in these specified works are vested solely in the university: those constituent parts of a course necessary for the continuation of its teaching, including syllabi, websites, electronic or written media, and Blackboard applications.
+4. The following works are considered to be institutional works, and all intellectual property rights in these specified works are vested solely in the university: those constituent parts of a course necessary for the continuation of its teaching, including syllabi, websites, electronic or written media, and Canvas applications.

 For the complete policy, see the Faculty and Academic Handbook.